byzyizhi-a11y/dji-cellular-dongle-2/windows/README.md

 ## Disclaimer

-This project is unofficial and is not affiliated with DJI, Fibocom or Microsoft.
+This project is unofficial and is not affiliated with DJI, Fibocom.